IBM/python-ubi-openshift/README.md

 ### Congratulations!

-You have now successfully created an microservice using the `RedHat Universal Base Image (UBI)` on `OpenShift 4`
+You have now successfully created and deployed a microservice using the RedHat Universal Base Image (UBI) in an OpenShift 4 cluster on IBM Cloud